bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 +++
-title = "Render Pipelines"
+title = "Pipelined Rendering"
 insert_anchor_links = "right"
 [extra]
 weight = 2
 +++

-Traditional rendering methods usually rely on the "simulation" logic (game state, path-finding, physics, etc.)being computed and then "rendered" to the screen after.
+Traditional rendering methods usually rely on the "simulation" logic (game state, path-finding, physics, etc.) being computed and then "rendered" to the screen after.
-This is a linear process though: the simulation can't progress until the render is finished, and the render can't start until the simulation is complete.
+This is a linear process, and can be restrictive: the simulation can't progress until the render is finished, and the render can't start until the simulation is complete.
-Modern rendering has outgrown this approach, as the task of rendering has moved from the CPU to dedicated GPU hardware.
+While this does still work for less intensive or older games, the abilities of modern computer hardware have outgrown this approach.
+Both simulations and rendering logic have become more complicated in recent years, meaning that it isn't performant for one process to wait for the other to finish.

 **Pipeline Rendering** is an alternative approach that sees the main simulation logic decoupled from the render logic.
-Instead of waiting for either process to complete, the simulation logic is run on one thread while the render logic is first copied and then moved over and executed on a separate thread.
+Instead of waiting on each other, the simulation logic is run on one CPU thread while the render logic is copied to a separate thread before being passed to the GPU to be rendered.
 This allows the simulation to execute concurrently with the render, meaning less "idle" time for both processes.

 Bevy uses pipelined rendering, having a Main `App` that computes the simulation logic before then extracting that info into a separate Render `App`.